This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Have your child use a peak flow meter as directed:

 A peak flow meter is a small handheld device that measures how well air moves in and out of your child's lungs.
-Your child's PHP may have your child use this device to check his breathing before or during exercise.
+Your child's healthcare provider may have your child use this device to check his breathing before or during exercise.
 It will show if he needs to take medicine.
 Ask for more information on how to use a peak flow meter.

 Help your child prevent an EIB: